The 3 Real Estate Investment Lessons I Learned The Hard Way

 The point is that it’s critical to size up your future potential buyer pool in advance of a purchase.
 However, some opportunities are predicated on an expectation that that pool is going to expand for some specific reason.

 In the early 2000s, a developer we knew in Canada subdivided a rural oceanfront parcel into large estate lots and offered them for sale to investor buyers based on a path-of-progress pitch.
-He postulated that, because country properties in the far northeastern United States, in Vermont and Maine, known for attracting wealthy weekend-home buyers out of Boston, Connecticut, and New York, had become too expensive, those buyers would begin looking at Nova Scotia, Canada, to satisfy their country estate appetites once the ferry route between Bay Harbor, Maine, and Yarmouth, Nova Scotia, reopened, as, he said, it was soon to do.
+He postulated that, because country properties in the far northeastern United States, in Vermont and Maine, known for attracting wealthy weekend-home buyers out of Boston, Connecticut, and New York, had become too expensive, those buyers would begin looking at Nova Scotia, Canada, to satisfy their country estate appetites once the ferry route between Bay Harbor, Maine, and Yarmouth, Nova Scotia, reopened.

 But the path-of-progress play didn’t play out.
 The ferry did not reopen as expected, the United States went into recession, and Nova Scotia has a lot of raw coastal land.
 Even as we write, that ferry isn’t operating due to renovation work at the Bar Harbor terminal.

-The non-functioning ferry left investors in this development, including me, with the local market as the only viable potential buyer pool.
+The non-functioning ferry left investors in this development with the local market as the only viable potential buyer pool.
 Nova Scotia has a population density comparable to that of Maine, and Maine has the lowest population density of any state in the United States.
 In other words, not a big potential buyer pool for estate parcels to build vacation homes.

 Lesson #2: Manage Your Rental Manager